Emilia's Protocols

 Two similar protocols (litigation and arbitration) with modules which parties can opt into at the start of a dispute to make it lower carbon and greener.

-The Protocols provide practical ways for parties to litigation or arbitration to conduct disputes in more sustainable, climate-aligned ways.
+Provides practical ways for parties to litigation or arbitration to conduct disputes in more sustainable, climate-aligned ways.

 Green Arbitration Protocol